gruntwork-io/terraform-google-ci/.github/pull_request_template.md

 - [ ] Run the pre-commit checks successfully.
 - [ ] Run the relevant tests successfully.
 - [ ] Ensure any 3rd party code adheres with our license policy: https://www.notion.so/gruntwork/Gruntwork-licenses-and-open-source-usage-policy-f7dece1f780341c7b69c1763f22b1378
-- [ ] If necessary, release a new version of this repo.
+- [ ] _Maintainers Only._ If necessary, release a new version of this repo.
-- [ ] If there were backwards incompatible changes, include a migration guie in the release notes.
+- [ ] _Maintainers Only._ If there were backwards incompatible changes, include a migration guide in the release notes.
-- [ ] _Gruntwork staff only._ Add to the next version of the monthly newsletter (see https://www.notion.so/gruntwork/Monthly-Newsletter-9198cbe7f8914d4abce23dca7b435f43).
+- [ ] _Maintainers Only._ Add to the next version of the monthly newsletter (see https://www.notion.so/gruntwork/Monthly-Newsletter-9198cbe7f8914d4abce23dca7b435f43).

 ## Related Issues